Definition of Organic Compounds | Organic Chemistry Topics and Hydrogen Bonding

 The cyclic organic compounds having alternate single and double bonds in their structure or carbon ving are known as aromatic organic compounds.

-Example:- The important member of this is benzene and other organic compounds that are derived from benzene like naphthalene, anthracene etc.
+Example:- The important members of this are benzene and other organic compounds that are derived from benzene like naphthalene, anthracene, etc.

-Heterocyclic Organic Compounds:- The organic compounds which contain one or more atoms than carbon atoms other than carbon atoms such as Sulphur oxygen, nitrogen in the ving are called heterocyclic organic compounds.
+Heterocyclic Organic Compounds:- The organic compounds that contain one or more atoms than carbon atoms other than carbon atoms such as Sulphur oxygen, and nitrogen in the ring are called heterocyclic organic compounds.

-Organic compounds are classified into two types on the basis of chemicals bonds present in them (i) Saturated organic compounds (ii) Unsaturated organic compounds.
+Organic compounds are classified into two types based on the chemical bonds present in them (i) Saturated organic compounds and (ii) Unsaturated organic compounds.

 1. Saturated Organic Compounds

-Those organic compounds in which all the carbon atoms are bonded to each other through single covalent bond is called saturated organic compounds.
+Those organic compounds in which all the carbon atoms are bonded to each other through a single covalent bond are called saturated organic compounds.
 These compounds are also known as alkanes.
 Example: Methane (CH4), Ethane(C2H6), Propane(C3H3), Butane(C4H8), Pantone(C4H10), etc.

 2. Unsaturated Organic Compounds

-Those organic compound which contain at least one double or triple covalent bond between carbon-carbon atoms are called unsaturated organic compounds.
+Those organic compounds that contain at least one double or triple covalent bond between carbon-carbon atoms are called unsaturated organic compounds.
 Alkenes and Alkynes are unsaturated organic compounds.

-Alkenes:- The hydrocarbon which contain at least one double covalent bond between carbon-carbon atom is called alkenes.
+Alkenes:- The hydrocarbon which contains at least one double covalent bond between carbon-carbon atoms is called alkenes.

-Alkynes:- The hydrocarbon which contain at least one triple bond between carbon-carbon atom is called alkynes.
+Alkynes:- The hydrocarbon that contains at least one triple bond between carbon-carbon atoms is called alkynes.

 Diversity and magnitude of organic compound

-The diversity and magnitude of organic compounds is due to uniqueness of carbon bonding and structure, carbon can from millions of organic compounds due to the following reasons.
+The diversity and magnitude of organic compounds are due to the uniqueness of carbon bonding and structure, carbon can form millions of organic compounds due to the following reasons.

-(i) Tera-valent:- carbon is tera-valent atom because carbon atom can from a total of four covalent bond
+(i) Tera-valent:- carbon is a tera-valent atom because a carbon atom can form a total of four covalent bond

-(ii) Mode of Bonding:- The carbon atom can from a single double, or triple covalent bond in their compound.
+(ii) Mode of Bonding:- The carbon atom can form a single double or triple covalent bond in its compound.

-(iii) Catenation:- The self linkage ability of carbon atom is called catenation carbon atom have the ability to covalently bonded with other carbon atoms to from straight chain branched chain and ving.
+(iii) Catenation:- The self-linkage ability of carbon atoms is called catenation carbon atoms can covalently bond with other carbon atoms to form a straight chain branched chain and ving.

 Catenation of organic compound

-(iv) Carbon Bonding to other Elements:- Beside catenation carbon atoms can also from bonds with other elements like.
+(iv) Carbon Bonding to Other Elements:- Besides catenation, carbon atoms can also form bonds with other elements.
 O2, N2, S halogen etc.

 (v) Arrangement of Atoms:- Different arrangement of carbon atoms from different compounds.
-Example: The molecular formula of ethanol and dimethyl ether are same (C2H6O) but due to different arrangement of carbon atoms from different compound.
+Example: The molecular formula of ethanol and dimethyl ether are the same (C2H6O) but due to different arrangements of carbon atoms from different compounds.

 Arrangement of Atoms

-(vi) Strength of covalent bond of carbon atoms:- The size of carbon atom is very small due to which carbon atoms from strong covalent bond with each other and with other elements, such as hydrogen, oxygen, nitrogen, and halogen to from large number of organic compound.
+(vi) Strength of covalent bond of carbon atoms:- The size of carbon atom is very small due to which carbon atoms from the strong covalent bond with each other and with other elements, such as hydrogen, oxygen, nitrogen, and halogen to form a large number of organic compound.

 Characteristics of Organic Compounds

-Some of the important characteristic of organic compounds are given below.
+Some of the important characteristics of organic compounds are given below.

-(a) Composition of Organic Compound:- Organic compounds mainly composed of carbon, hydrogen, atoms, they also contain oxygen, Sulphur, nitrogen and halogen along with carbon and hydrogen atoms.
+(a) Composition of Organic Compound:- Organic compounds are mainly composed of carbon, hydrogen, and atoms, they also contain oxygen, Sulphur, nitrogen, and halogen along with carbon and hydrogen atoms.

-(b) Covalent Nature of Organic Compound:- The organic compounds are covalently bonded compounds in nature they are mainly non-polar with few exception.
+(b) Covalent Nature of Organic Compound:- The organic compounds are covalently bonded compounds in nature they are mainly non-polar with few exceptions.

-(c) Solubility of Organic Compound:- Most organic compounds are non-polar and soluble in non-polar solvent like acetone, ether.
+(c) Solubility of Organic Compound:- Most organic compounds are non-polar and soluble in non-polar solvents like acetone, and ether.

 Gas Law Equations | State of Matter gases | Properties of Gases